toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 # Pipelines
 ---

-Toucan uses render pipelines to generate the final output from source materials.
-Render pipelines are responsible for transforming content into the desired output format.

-Pipelines are highly customizable, providing full control over the rendering process.
-Toucan can generate static websites or APIs by using different render pipelines.
+Toucan uses render pipelines to transform source content into final output formats such as HTML or JSON.
+Pipelines provide a highly customizable framework for defining how content should be processed, enabling static site generation, API creation, and other content workflows.

-Each pipeline is defined in a YAML file and stored in the `pipelines` directory.
+Each pipeline is defined in a YAML file and located in the `pipelines` directory.

 A typical site uses the following pipelines:
 - **html.yml** - Renders the main content of the site.
-- **api.yml** - Generates a JSON file to support search.
+- **api.yml** - Outputs JSON for APIs, often used in search.
 - **404.yml** - Renders the `Not Found` page.
-- **sitemap.yml** - Creates the `sitemap.xml` file.
+- **sitemap.yml** - Generates the `sitemap.xml` file.
-- **rss.yml** - Creates the `rss.xml` file.
+- **rss.yml** - Generates an RSS 2.0 feed.
 - **redirect.yml** - Renders pages with the `redirect` content type.

 ## Field Reference

+Each pipeline may define the following fields:

 @FAQ {
     @Question {